 Q2.
 How does a Java EE application integrate with other systems?

 A2.
-Using various protocols like HTTP(S), SOAP, RMI, FTP, TCP, proprietary, etc.
+Using various protocols like HTTP(S), SOAP, RMI, FTP, TCP, FIX, proprietary protocols, etc, and message exchange formats such as JSON, XML, text (e.g. CSV, TAB delimited), etc.

-2) Messaging with JMS.
-JMS is an interface with which you can switch from one JMS compliant message broker (e.g. Web Methods) with another one (e.g. MQSeries or WebspehreMQ) with little or no changes to your source code.
+JMS is an interface, which alleviates tightly coupling of your code with a traditional MOM provider in Java.
+JMS allows you to switch from one JMS compliant message broker (e.g. Web Methods) with another one (e.g. WebspehreMQ) with little or no changes to your source code.
 It is like JDBC, which allows you to switch underlying databases.